faceyspacey/react-universal-component/README.md

 ### `onBefore` + `onAfter`:

 `onBefore/After` are callbacks called before and after the wrapped component changes.
-It's also called on `componentWillMount` on both the client and server.
-If you chose to use it on the server, make sure the client renders the same thing on first load or you will have checksum mismatches.
+They are also called on `componentWillMount`.
+However `onBefore` is never called on the server since both callbacks would always render back to back synchronously.
+If you chose to use `onAfter` on the server, make sure the client renders the same thing on first load or you will have checksum mismatches.

-It's primary use case is for triggering *loading* state **outside** of the component *on the client during child component transitions*.
+The primary use case for these callbacks is for triggering *loading* state **outside** of the component *on the client during child component transitions*.
 You can use its `info` argument and keys like `info.isSync` to determine what you want to do.
 Here's an example:

 ```js
 const UniversalComponent = univesal(props => import(`./props.page`))